Georgian wine PDO

 Kindzmarauli

-Kindzmarauli PDO offers naturally semi-sweet red wines with rich berry flavors and balanced acidity, a signature of the Kvareli district.
+Kindzmarauli PDO produces naturally semi-sweet red wines from Saperavi, defined by ripe fruit, freshness, and the distinctive microclimate of the Kvareli district.

 Learn more